SidShetye/guiderails/README.md

 # Guiderails

 Guiderails is a wrapper to DNSMASQ that blacklists everything and then selectively whitelists specific servers for a fully controlled and curated internet experience.
-The typical use case is to enable online education for young kids by blocking ALL internet sites, except for a dozen or two sites manually added by parents/teachers for a safer online experience.
+The typical use case is to enable online education for young kids by blocking ALL internet sites, except for a dozen or two sites manually added by parents/teachers for an online experience that's safe and avoids time wasters.

-## Basic idea

-1. Guiderails starts it's own auxillary DNSMASQ based DNS service on your router (e.g. `192.168.1.1`) - just on another free but fixed IP address (e.g. `192.168.1.2`).
-See the section below for details on the auxillary IP address for more information.
-2. You set the kids devices to use this auxillary DNS server. e.g. Log into your router Web UI -> LAN -> DNSFilter -> `Custom (user-defined) DNS 1` = `192.168.1.2` -> Apply -> Then select kids mac address -> Filtering mode = `Custom 1`

 > NOTE: Guiderails is designed for Asus-WRT routers running [Merlin's](https://www.asuswrt-merlin.net/) custom linux firmware.
 Stock routers are typically limited, so this won't work

-### Guiderails auxillary IP address
+## Usage

+### 1. Installation

+- ssh into the router
+- run `curl -sO https://raw.githubusercontent.com/SidShetye/guiderails/master/install-guiderails.sh && sh install-guiderails.sh`
-Guiderails starts it's own auxillary DNSMASQ based DNS service on your router (e.g. `192.168.1.1`) - just on another free but fixed IP address (e.g. `192.168.1.2`).
+- You'll be prompted for a free IP address (e.g. `192.168.1.2`) that Guiderails can use to start it's own auxillary DNSMASQ based DNS service on your router.
 So if your router is at `192.168.1.1` on the `br0` interface, Guiderails can come up at `192.168.1.2` on `br0:guiderails`.
+Everything will run on your router itself and the overhead is quite low.

 > NOTE: You must ensure the router's DHCP service doesn't give this IP address to other clients, so increase the DHCP start as needed.
 To do so, log into your router Web UI -> LAN -> DHCP -> IP Pool Starting Address.
 You can also change this later in the `/opt/share/guiderails/guiderails.conf` file under the `listen-address=192.168.1.2` setting.

-## Installation

-- ssh into the router
-- run `curl -sO https://raw.githubusercontent.com/SidShetye/guiderails/wip/sid/install-guiderails.sh | sh install-guiderails.sh`
 - done!

-## Adding to the whitelist
+### 2. Modify the whitelist

+The initial whitelist is roughly what I needed for my son's Google Classroom usage, modify as needed.

 - ssh into the router
 - `nano /opt/share/guiderails/guiderails.conf` and add/replace the domains as you deem fit on the top
 - `service restart_dnsmasq` to reload your changes

+### 3. Instruct kids devices to use Guiderails

+Finally, you set the kids devices to use this auxillary DNS server.

+- Log into your router's Web UI -> LAN -> DNSFilter
+- `Enable DNS-based Filtering` = `ON`
+- `Global Filter Mode` can be whatever you want (e.g. No Filtering).
+This applies to non-kids devices.
+- Under `Custom (user-defined) DNS 1` put the Guiderails auxillary IP address used during installation. e.g. `192.168.1.2`
+- On the same page, at the bottom, select your kids' devices' mac address -> Filtering mode = `Custom 1`
+- Hit `Apply` on the bottom

+### 4. Test

+Use your childs device and try going to a site NOT in the whitelist (e.g. netflix.com).

 ## Troubleshooting